In Favor :-

 • South Korea gives tax incentives for cashless transactions, and could increase the share of non-cash transactions.

-Also Read : Impact of COVID-19 on Indian economy
+Also Read : Significance of BRICS in world economy

 Conclusion :-